Mommy blogger Heather Armstrong, known as Dooce to fans, dead at 47

 In her memoir, she described how her blog began as a way to share her thoughts on pop culture with faraway friends.
 Within a year, her audience grew from a few friends to thousands of strangers around the world, she wrote.

-More and more, Armstrong said, she found herself writing about her personal life and, eventually, an office job, and “how much I wanted to strangle my boss, often using words and phrases that would embarrass a sailor.”
+More and more, Armstrong said, she found herself writing about her personal life and, eventually, an office job for a tech start-up, and “how much I wanted to strangle my boss, often using words and phrases that would embarrass a sailor.”

 Her employer found the site and fired her, she wrote.
 She took it down but started back up again six months later, writing about her new husband, Armstrong, and how unemployment had forced them to move from Los Angeles to her mother’s basement in Utah.

-Note: EDITOR’S NOTE — This story includes discussion of suicide.
-If you or someone you know needs help, please call the National Suicide Prevention Lifeline at 1-800-273-8255.